sunilj0lly/engineering-management/README.md

 https://medium.com/the-year-of-the-looking-glass/average-manager-vs-great-manager-cf8a2e30907d
 > Explained in 10 sketches

-These 10 sketches are amazing and explain how to be a great manager better than many books can.
+These ten amazing sketches explain how to be a great manager better than many books can.

 ---